ruhan-dave/cyclists-counter/README.md

 <img src="markdown-images/mAP.png" alt="6 curves of the mAP" style="height: 400px"/>

 <!-- #region -->
 Overall, the mAP is increasing no matter which value of IoU is used, or the size of the objects.
-The first plot show the general mAP (averaging on different values of IoU between 0.5 and 0.95), which is increasing but was starting to get on a plateau after 250k steps.
+The first plot show the COCO mAP (averaging on different values of IoU between 0.5 and 0.95), which is increasing but was starting to get on a plateau after 250k steps.
 We notice that the value of the mAP\@0.50IOU is larger than the value of the mAP\@0.75IOU, which is expected as 0.75 is a much more strict threshold.
 The mAP\@.75IOU on the last evaluation is approximately equal to 0.65, which is still very good.

 To analyze the mAP according to different size of bounding boxes, we can refer to the data exploration notebook which contains the distribution of the width, and height of the bounding boxes.
 We need to be careful as the sizes of the predicted bounding boxes are in the 640x640 image, and not the 2048x1024 image.
 So we can convert the small(lesser than 32x32)/medium(between 32x32 and 96x96)/large(over 96x96) sizes so it is compatible with our data exploration image format:
 * Converting width=32 in our 2048x1024 image scale : $\dfrac{2024 \times 32}{640} = 101.2 $